Esther7171/TryHackMe-Walkthroughs/Room/Vulnerabilities 101/readme.md

 Vulnerability management is the process of evaluating, categorising and ultimately remediating threats (vulnerabilities) faced by an organisation.
 It is arguably impossible to patch and remedy every single vulnerability in a network or computer system and sometimes a waste of resources.

-After all, only approximately 2% of vulnerabilities only ever end up being exploited ([Kenna security., 2020](https://www.kennasecurity.com/resources/prioritization-to-prediction-report/).
+After all, only approximately 2% of vulnerabilities only ever end up being exploited ([Kenna security., 2020](https://www.kennasecurity.com/resources/prioritization-to-prediction-report/)).
 Instead, it is all about addressing the most dangerous vulnerabilities and reducing the likelihood of an attack vector being used to exploit a system.

 This is where vulnerability scoring comes into play.
+Vulnerability scoring serves a vital role in vulnerability management and is used to determine the potential risk and impact a vulnerability may have on a network or computer system.
+For example, the popular Common Vulnerability Scoring System (CVSS) awards points to a vulnerability based upon its features, availability, and reproducibility.

+Of course, as always in the world of IT, there is never just one framework or proposed idea.
+Let’s explore two of the more common frameworks and analyse how they differ.

+Common Vulnerability Scoring System

+**_Common Vulnerability Scoring System_**